-Behaviors are the action, and formal representation of, our Beliefs – our Beliefs in action, as it were: without accounting for and reorganizing the intricate system of beliefs, criteria, history and rules that have created the problem, any requested behavioral change that isn’t a direct output from the brain runs the risk of being temporary.
-Having a dialogue or session based on content or need or problem solving – all behavioral – cannot effect change without constant pushing against the status quo.
+Behaviors are the action, and formal representation of, our Beliefs – our Beliefs in action, as it were: without accounting for and reorganizing the intricate system of beliefs, criteria, history, and rules that have created the problem, any requested behavioral change that isn’t a direct output from the brain runs the risk of being temporary or resisted.
+Having a dialogue or session based on content or need or problem-solving – all behavioral – cannot effect change without causing resistance.

 But Behaviors will automatically change once the Beliefs change.
 As a very simplistic example, I reorganized my input messaging and changed my resistance to going to the gym.
 When I shifted my Identity to become a Healthy Person, going to the gym (I hate it) became the Behavior that was one of the outputs, the actions, of my Belief; when I want to sleep-in I ask myself, ‘Are you a Healthy Person today?’ and if the answer is ‘No’ I happily sleep in.
 Thankfully, it’s almost always ‘Yes’.
 If I had started out thinking I needed to go to the gym because my coach and I agreed it was healthy, I certainly would have stopped going after a while because there was no systemic buy-in or unconscious driver.
 I’ve actually developed a How of Change™ model that teaches how to reorient our brains for new outcomes.